droidthings/IntrusionDetection/Documentation/Node-RED.md

 ### MQTT Node
 ![nr-4]
 MQTT node, confgure thr broker according to the broker parameters which will be running on your system.
+The subscriber on the Node-RED will waiting for all the published sensor readings for a particular topic name specified.

 ![nr-5]